IdentitySeal/IdentitySeal/README.md

 I'm Busari Ridwan Oluwatimilehin

-I'm a Web developer skilled at problem-solving, presentations and collaborating with creative & development teams to build all aspects of the user experience and user interface for client-facing landing pages
+I'm a Fullstack developer skilled at problem-solving, presentations and collaborating with creative & development teams to build all aspects of the user experience and user interface for client-facing landing pages

 Some of the cool websites I've worked on are: